 Don’t want to overwork your Home button?
 You can use a floating icon to access this app switcher instead.
 From there, access your favorite apps or recently used apps.
 To kill an app, just long press the app.

 Dock4Droid is quite similar to Swapps but will probably remind you more of the Mac dock.
 Activate it from the side of your screen to get to your app list, contacts and shortcuts.
 It is fast and beautifully rendered to a degree, making it easier for you to multitask at ease.
-You can pay to unlock the app and get more than 4 slots for your apps and shortcuts.

 For those who have rooted their Android and installed a custom ROM from the Paranoid Android team, you might know about their ‘PIE’ feature.
 Well, it’s now available for everyone at the Play Store, even if you are not using their ROMs.
 Drag it in from the edge of the screen to start it up and you will see a cut-pie view of apps, tasks or tools you can launch right away.